Blubell26/giuliapacciotti.com/_posts/2024-08-07-the-mirror-our-children.md

 ---
 layout: post
-title: "The mirror our Children hold up to Us"
+title: "The Mirror our Children hold up to Us"
 description: "On parenting as a spiritual practice and why expanding ourselves is the real work.
 Children aren’t just raised, they’re catalysts for our own growth.
 A look at why conscious parenting starts with expanding your own self-awareness."
 date: 2024-08-07
 image: IMG_6679.jpeg